Install and use Hue on HDInsight Hadoop clusters

 What is Hue?

 Hue is a set of Web applications used to interact with a Hadoop cluster.
-You can use Hue to browse the storage associated with a Hadoop cluster (WASB, in the case of HDInsight clusters), run Hive jobs and Pig scripts, etc. The following components are available with Hue installations on an HDInsight Hadoop cluster.
+You can use Hue to browse the storage associated with a Hadoop cluster (WASB, in the case of HDInsight clusters), run Hive jobs and Pig scripts, and so on.
+The following components are available with Hue installations on an HDInsight Hadoop cluster.